-Students are exempt from TSI if they meet one of the following exemption criteria and submit the appropriate documentation mentioned below by mail or fax to the UHV Admissions Office.
+Students are exempt from TSI if they meet one of the following exemption criteria and submit the appropriate documentation mentioned below by email, mail or fax to the UHV Admissions and Student Recruitment Office.

 Exemption Criteria

 1. Test Exemption - if any one of the following test scores (ACT, SAT, TAKS, TAAS) are met, students are exempt from that area and must present those official test scores, if not shown on their high school transcript, to UHV.